duskpoet/effect-programming-2/article.md

 - Native TypeScript support: Deno supports TypeScript natively, meaning you don't have to manually transpile TypeScript into JavaScript; Deno's subsystem takes care of this for you.
 - Permission-based system: Deno's permissions are based on command-line flags, providing more control over what authority a script can have when running.
-- Full URLs instead of package names: In Deno, you specify full URLs instead of package names, allowing you to use different versions of packages within the same program.
+- Full URLs instead of package names: In Deno, you can specify full URLs instead of package names, allowing you to use different versions of packages within the same program.
 - Modern standard library: Deno comes with its own set of standard utilities that offer a more modern API compared to Node.js.
 For instance, all asynchronous operations return promises instead of relying on callbacks.

 ## The application